symfony/symfony-docs/components/config/definition.rst

     If called (with ``false``), keys with dashes are *not* normalized to underscores.
     It is recommended to use this with prototype nodes where the user will define a key-value map, to avoid an unnecessary transformation.
+``ignoreExtraKeys()``
+    Allows extra config keys to be specified under an array without throwing an exception.

 A basic prototyped array configuration can be defined as follows::